- About Us

-Making something out of nothing...that was what this camp was about!
-Campers used simple household materials to rig booby traps, escape from small spaces, and send messages--all useful skills for future FBI and CIA agents, police officers, and fire chiefs!
-Kids also learned the secret value of recycling and reusing materials, as well as the advantages of working with a team to accomplish a goal.
+Make something out of nothing…that is what this camp is all about!
+Campers will use simple household materials to rig booby-traps, connect sneaky circuits, make homemade smoke bombs—all useful skills for future FBI and CIA agents, police officers, and fire chiefs!
+Shhh…kids will also learn the secret value of recycling and reusing materials, as well as the advantages of working with a team to accomplish goals large and small.

 Future doctors and nurses spent this week journeying through the mammalian anatomy, dissecting various organs, and studying how individual parts function together within organ systems.
 This camp fostered the innate fasicnation with "grossology," and taught students a large amount of useful information to boot!
 Whether they just use it to fascinate and/or gross out their families over the dinner table, or whether they use it when applying to medical school, this information will end up finding a purpose in their lives somewhere!

-During this week, campers learned the basics about NASA: they built air rockets and simulated lunar and Mars landings by applying creativity, as well as basic physics and geometry skills to various household materials.
-Campers also learned about the human body in space by video conferencing directly with NASA engineers!
-From a vacuum lab to the electromagnetic spectrum to a microgravity simulation in a swimming pool, these campers began to see themselves as future aerospace engineers and astronauts!
+During this week, campers will learn about NASA and the history of spaceflight through a variety of hands-on activities including building air rockets, using spectrometers to view various gases found in space, simulating lunar and Mars landings by applying creativity along with basic physics and geometry skills to household materials.
+Campers will learn about the human body in space by video conferencing with NASA spaceflight engineers.
+From a vacuum chamber lab to the electromagnetic spectrum to a microgravity activity at the swimming pool in SCUBA gear, campers will begin to see themselves as future aerospace engineers and astronauts!

 The students in this camp were able to find a balance between science and the stage.
 Not only did campers learn about life cycles on earth, they each had a part in a play performed for parents at the end of the week!
 By Friday, campers became more comfortable as performers, and also as budding scientists in this fun, interactive week!